 Reserved Seats

-Starting from the end of 2023, the “Kibo/Nozomi” service on the Tokaido and Sanyo Shinkansen lines will no longer have unreserved seats during busy periods.
+Starting from the end of 2023, the “Kibo/Nozomi” service on the Tokaido and Sanyo Shinkansen lines will no longer offer unreserved seats during busy periods.
 Busy periods include the New Year holidays (around December 28 to January 4), Golden Week (around April 29 to May 6), and the Obon Festival (around August 11 to 17), which are three major holiday seasons in Japan.

 Differences Between Unreserved and Reserved Seats

-The main difference is that unreserved seat tickets have no restrictions; you can ride any Shinkansen on the same day, but there may not be available seats.
+The main difference is that unreserved seat tickets have no restrictions; you can board any Shinkansen on the same day, but there may not be available seats.
 Reserved seat tickets, on the other hand, specify your seat, train, and departure time, ensuring you have a seat when you board.

 Whether you purchase an unreserved seat super express ticket or a reserved seat super express ticket, the price of the corresponding basic fare ticket is the same.
 Typically, during regular periods, the price of a reserved seat super express ticket is 530 yen more than that of an unreserved seat super express ticket.